PDC-support/pdc-intro/episodes/compile-on-gpu.md

 * CPUs have large instruction sets and execute general code.

 * GPUs have smaller instructions sets.
-Runs compute intensive work on large number of compute units (CU).
+Runs compute intensive work in parallel on large number of compute units (CU).

 * Code execution is started and controlled from the CPU.
 Compute intensive work is offloaded to the GPU.